Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

     indicates a proper partitioning of the model variables into (first-stage and second-stage) degrees of freedom and state variables.

+We have extended this model by converting one objective coefficient, two constraint coefficients, and one constraint right-hand side into :class:`~pyomo.core.base.param.Param` objects so that they can be considered uncertain later on.

 Step 0: Import Pyomo and the PyROS Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^